Minimum Steel Thickness for Narrowboats: A discussion paper

 Certified boats have lower chance of accidents

 The American Boat & Yacht Council (ABYC) has released the results of a study that examined the effectiveness of its standards in enhancing boating safety.
 The research firms Industrial Economics and ITA International conducted the analysis, which used NMMA-certified boats to ensure compliance with ABYC standards through their inspection process.
-And although the results – voluntary standards (for marine safety) reduce the risk of involvement in a focused accident by 43 to 47 per cent – were reported at a recent seminar, it’s now ‘official’.
+And although the results – voluntary standards (for marine safety) reduce the risk of involvement in a focused accident by 43 to 47 per cent – were reported at a recent seminar, it’s now ‘official’, suggesting that certified boats have a lower chance of accidents.
 Continue reading “Certified boats have lower chance of accidents”

 ‘Risk of drowning’ alert for some Jeanneau Yachts issued